nnaumenko/metaf/readme.md

 * Wind shear, peak wind and wind shift information
 * Prevailing or directional visibility (including variable visibility groups specified in remarks) in meters or statute miles
 * Surface visibility and visibility from air traffic control tower.
-* Cloud layer information, clear sky conditions, 'no significant cloud' / 'no cloud detected information', and detailed cloud layers information specified in remarks
+* Cloud layer information, clear sky conditions, 'no significant cloud' / 'no cloud detected information', contrails presence and detailed cloud layers information specified in remarks
 * Cloud cover of variable density and variable ceiling height
 * Indicator of no significant cloud and good visibility CAVOK
 * Indicatiors for certain secondary locations (e.g. wind shear in the lower levels at path of runway approach, ceiling, etc), and indicators for missing visibility or ceiling data.